dimodi/project-templates/README.md

-# Telerik Blazor Project and Item Templates
+# Telerik UI for Blazor Project and Item Templates

-This NuGet package provides Visual Studio project and item templates for [Telerik Blazor apps and component scaffolders](https://www.telerik.com/blazor-ui) with some convenient [extras](#project-template-features).
+This NuGet package provides ASP.NET Core Blazor project and item templates that include the [Telerik UI for Blazor](https://www.telerik.com/blazor-ui) component library.
+The [project templates provide multiple settings](#project-template-features) to configure the Telerik Blazor components during app creation.
+The [item templates expose settings](#item-templates) to enable various component features.

 ## Table of Contents